tnichols217/notes/Forensic Science/Final/Short Story.md

 >
 > Further analysis of the hair and fiber evidence revealed a third individual's presence at the crime scene.
 Jane realized there was another player involved, manipulating the situation from behind the scenes.
 Jane uncovered a hidden connection between Victoria and Michael.
 They had been secretly conspiring against Richard, with each suspect believing the other would take the blame.
 Their plot was to eliminate Richard, obtain his fortune, and disappear together.
 >
 > Tracing the money from the records found in the safe and combining it with the forensic evidence from the crime scene, Jane begins building the case against Victoria and Michael.
 Using phone records and email history, they finally put enough evidence together to incriminate Victoria and Michael.
+In the end, justice prevailed, and Victoria and Michael were charged with Richard's murder and the financial crimes they had committed.
+>
+> # The End.